 How difficult is a thru-hike?

 Maybe you found a trail that you want to hike or maybe you are still looking for one.
-Either way: before you start it is good to know how hard it is to complete a thru-hike.
+Either way: before you start it is good to know about the difficulty of thru-hikes.
 One thing we can tell you beforehand is that you will get to know yourself on a whole different level.
 Luckily, this is part of the experience and the beautiful moments will make up for this.
 No worries!
 Imagine being on top of the mountain or chatting with fellow hikers after a long day of walking.
 That is why we enjoy it so much.
 When preparing for you hike, you should be able to make a good estimation of the difficulty of your thru-hike.
-This will help you with your preparations.
+This will help you with preparation.